Northrop Grumman MQ-8 Fire Scout: Operational history

 In August 2013, the MQ-8B surpassed 5,000 flight hours in Afghanistan.
 In 28 months, Fire Scouts had accumulated 5,084 hours providing critical surveillance for U.S. and allied forces.
 Combined with testing and six at-sea deployments, the helicopter has over 10,000 flight hours supporting naval and ground forces.
 In late 2013, the Fire Scout ended its Afghanistan deployment mission and were shipped back to the US.
 MQ-8Bs will still be deployed on Naval frigates, and be integrated onto LCS.
 The Navy also ordered the Telephonics AN/ZPY-4 radar to expand surveillance capabilities.
-Twelve radars, including three spares, will be delivered by December 2014.
-The Navy will buy a total of 96 MQ-8B/C Fire Scouts.
+Twelve radars, including three spares, were to be delivered by December 2014.
+The Navy plans buy 96 MQ-8B/C Fire Scouts.

 From 25 April to 16 May 2014, the LCS Freedom conducted the future concept of operations (CONOPS) for manned and unmanned helicopters aboard littoral combat ships.
 Operations had the manned MH-60R working together with the unmanned MQ-8B.
 The demonstration included one MH-60R and one MQ-8B flying with the surface warfare (SUW) mission package installed, intended to provide fleet protection against small boats and asymmetric threats.
 The tests were to demonstrate manned and unmanned helicopter capabilities before their initial deployment together, which set sail on 14 November 2014.

 On 5 December 2014, a Navy MQ-8B successfully flew off of the U.S. Coast Guard cutter Bertholf, for the first time.
 The Fire Scout was controlled from a control station located on Bertholf.
 The Coast Guard intends to use the results of the demonstration to inform decisions on acquiring a UAS to enhance persistent maritime surveillance capabilities while lowering operational costs.

 On 16 October 2016, the LCS Coronado deployed to Singapore with two MQ-8B Fire Scouts, which for the first time had the Telephonics AN/ZPY-4(V)1 radar, giving them a beyond the horizon broad area search and track capability to track up to 200 targets with surface search, terrain mapping, emergency beacon detection, and weather avoidance modes.

 On 13 October 2018, Taiwan was reportedly cleared to purchase the MQ-8B variant, potentially making it the first export country.